 Another Actress who has lately been related to MS is Christina Applegate, the 49 year old was diagnosed a couple of months ago.
 She has shared “It’s been a strange journey.
 But I have been so supported by people that I know who also have this condition, It’s been a tough road.
 But as we all know, the road keeps going.”

-If you are interested in the field of Stem Cell therapy for MS or wish to find out if it can offer you a solution to any major health conditions or for wellness purposes contact us and find out if and how Stem Cells can help you improve your quality of life.
+If you are interested in the field of Stem Cell therapy for MS or wish to find out if it can offer you a solution to any major health conditions or for wellness purposes contact with a stem cell doctor in Mexico and find out if and how Stem Cells can help you improve your quality of life.
 Contact one of our Regenerative Medicine Science Liaisons at 1 (888) 443 6235 or send us an email to firstname.lastname@example.org